DotCampus/dotcampus.github.io/_posts/2023-11-23-quirky-javascript.md

 0.1 + 0.3 === 0.4 // true
 ```

-The simple reason why this happens is because JavaScript floating point maths is off in particular instance. **`0.1 + 0.2 = 0.30000000000000004 // which is not exactly equal to 0.3`.** Computers in general are not very good at dealing with floating point numbers.
-Which explains why, in JavaScript’s defence, this problem is also found in Python, Ruby, etc.
+The simple reason why this happens is because JavaScript floating point maths is off in a particular instance. **`0.1 + 0.2 = 0.30000000000000004 // which is not exactly equal to 0.3`.** Computers generally are not very good at dealing with floating point numbers.
+This explains why, in JavaScript’s defence, this problem is also found in Python, Ruby, etc.

 ## 2. “Plus-able” Arrays and  Objects

-The plus operator (+) in JavaScript does two things: Mathematical addition and concatenation just like in most programming languages.
-Concatenation is where JavaScript simply joins the thing together
+The plus operator (+) in JavaScript does Mathematical addition and concatenation, just like in most programming languages.
+Concatenation is where JavaScript simply joins things together

 For Example: